Southern Heights Elementary

 made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee regularly works in indoor conditions.
-The employee is
+The employee may be

-occasionally exposed to outside weather conditions.
-The noise level in the work environment is usually
+food preparation.
+The noise level in the work environment is usually moderate to loud.

 Revised by Human Resources to include district introduction, 2013.09.24